Benjamaker/CV/README.md

 #### Junior Full Stack Web Developer

-Graduated in May 2020 from the infamous MAKERS Academy.
+Graduated in May 2020 from the world famous MAKERS Academy.

 Winner - 'Hack for Heroes', June 2020 Hackathon to help key workers during Covid-19 pandemic.